-Somalia attack: At least 5 dead after hotel bombing
+Somalia hotel attack: At least 10 killed

 Story highlights

-- Bombs went off outside a hotel, which attackers then stormed, police say

-Mogadishu, Somalia (CNN)The Al-Shabaab extremist group claimed responsibility for two explosions that rocked the Somali capital of Mogadishu Wednesday, killing at least five people.
+Mogadishu, Somalia (CNN)The Al-Shabaab extremist group claimed responsibility for two explosions that rocked the Somali capital of Mogadishu Wednesday, killing at least 10 people and injuring another 30.

-Attackers detonated a truck bomb and then stormed the Daya hotel, which is near the country's parliament building and popular with both lawmakers and government officials, Somali Police Major Ahmed Ibrahim told CNN.
+Attackers detonated a truck bomb outside the gates of the Dayah hotel -- which is near the country's parliament building and popular with both lawmakers and government officials -- before storming inside, Somali Police Major Ahmed Ibrahim told CNN.

-A second explosion was heard nearby about 15 minutes later, and gunfire is still ongoing.
-Ibrahim said the second explosion was caused by the first one.
+A second truck exploded nearby 15 minutes later, Ibrahim said.
+Five attackers were killed by Somali security forces.

 Ali Hajji, the head nurse at the nearby Hayad hospital, says the death toll is likely to rise because of the number of people seriously injured.